NIGHTFURY0X01/picoCTF/challenges/SSTI1/README.md

 + The server process was running as root, which made reading local files trivial.
 In production systems, running app processes as root is insecure.

 + Important: all actions above were performed by typing payloads into the web form and submitting — no CLI tooling was required.
----
-## Mitigations (for developers)

-+ To prevent SSTI and related RCE risks:

-+ Do not render raw user input inside templates.
-Escape user-supplied content or use safe display functions.

-+ Use template engine sandboxing (Jinja2 sandbox, strict environments) and avoid exposing request, application, or __builtins__ to templates.

-+ Run application processes with least privilege (do not run as root).

-+ Validate and sanitize inputs; treat inputs strictly as data.

-+ Apply defense-in-depth: input validation, output encoding, template auto-escaping, and minimal runtime privileges.